vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

    root : name of variable tree to refer to btree : type of tree of variable root_ref : name of variable to watch for

+Similiarly , for the additional Linked List visualization:

+    * ```# watchvar btree:null:next:val node```
+        parameter 'null '  is always marked as  'null', to show there being no second pointer
+        next: is the attr name of pointer to the next node in the list .
+        val: is the attribute that stores the data of the node.

 * Marking the module variables
   * Lets say you have a variable for a module to mark for tracing : as shown in [this file](demo_files/demo1.py) : helper is the module, and DEBUG is the variable